cloudant-labs/welcome-to-the-future/readme.md

 **In development**

 1. They see recent posts, sorted by a function like `created_date * votes`, so popular posts sort higher, but ultimately float down as they age.
+(The specifics: The most recent 20 posts are sorted by votes * timestamp.
+TODO: Make it Reddit-like sorting, rather than this hogwash)
 2. If an anonymous user tries to vote or post, they're prompted with a signup form.

 ### When a user signs up...